eedumas-maker/thoughts-garden/_pages/index.md

 My latest project is my podcast [[podcast|Anti-Inflammatory Rhetoric]] check it out, and if you'd like you can [[feedback|leave some feedback here.]]

-I also do a bit of writing, check out my recent notes below.
+I also do a bit of writing, check out my recent notes below:

 <strong>Recently updated notes</strong>